confluentinc/ksql/docs-md/concepts/events.md

 Because events are so fundamental to stream processing, they are ksqlDB's core unit of data.
 All of ksqlDB's features are oriented around making it easy to solve problems using events.
-Although it's easy to think about individual events, figuring out how to group related events together is a bit more challenging.
+Although it's easy to think about individual events, figuring out how to store related events together is a bit more challenging.
 Fortunately, the idea of storing related events is well-explored territory. {{ site.aktm }} leads the way, which is why ksqlDB is built directly on top of it.